dsalaj/GoogleSpeechCommandsRNN/README.md

 # Speech Commands Example

-This is a basic speech recognition example.
+This is a basic speech recognition example using recurrent neural networks.
 For more information, see the tutorial at https://www.tensorflow.org/tutorials/sequences/audio_recognition.

+# Spiking model LSNN

+Based on the recurrent Long short-term Spiking Neural Network model from the paper:

+    Salaj, D., Subramoney, A., Kraisnikovic, C., Bellec, G., Legenstein, R. and Maass, W., 2020.
+Spike-frequency adaptation provides a long short-term memory to networks of spiking neurons. [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.05.11.081513v1.abstract).

+To reproduce result from the paper (91.2% test accuracy) run the following commands:

+    python3 train.py --model_architecture=lsnn --window_stride_ms=1

-# Added LSTM model
+# LSTM model

 run with: